idiles/taskapp/README.txt

 Create tables for the third party packages:

     $ ../bin/python manage.py syncdb
+      This also loads initial_data.xml.
+This data contains things like groups and group-permission relationships we rely on.
+However, the group-permission relationships are based on foreign keys which can change any time so this is a problem we need to address at some point.
+      We prefer xml over json because it does not throw NotJSONSerializable errors.
+If you hate xml'ing, use

+        $ ../bin/python manage.py dumpdata --format=xml --indent=2 > initial_data.xml

+      to generate the current DB state and remove what's not needed.

 Create the database schema using the database migrations (south):